santanunath/docker-nextjs-reduxtk-authjs-shopcart-sangam/README.md

 ## Error:
 [auth][error] UntrustedHost: Host must be trusted.
 URL was:   http://192.168.0.102:3000/api/auth/session.
 Read more at     https://errors.authjs.dev#untrustedhost
+(Thrown when the 'trustHost' option was not set to 'true').

 ### Fetching data from third pary API https://dummyjson.com/products (see in /src/actions/index.js)